choria-io/website/docs/content/about/_index.md

 Review the [Key Concepts](../concepts) section to discover what you can do with Choria, it's Architecture and detailed overview of the project.

+If you just wish to get your hands dirty and experience Choria first-hand please see our [Vagrant Demo](https://github.com/choria-io/vagrant-demo).

 ## Status

 This system is production ready but under active development.
 At various fronts we are working to replace reliance on Puppet Agent and legacy MCollective, the project lives on [GitHub](https://github.com/choria-io).